 Prostate problems are very common; unfortunately, most men will experience issues in their lifetime.
 If you find yourself unsure of what the prostate is, don't be embarrassed - you are not alone.
 Let us explain the prostate and some things to watch for to ensure you are healthy.

-The prostate is a walnut-sized gland in between the bladder and penis.
+Only males have a prostate.
+The prostate is a walnut-sized gland that lays inside the pelvic area in between the bladder and penis.
+The urethra (the tube that transports both urine and seme) runs right through the prostate from the bladeer and out the penis.
 Because of the location, it is almost guaranteed that problems will arise if anything goes awry with this gland.
 Therefore, prostate issues are very common.

-To get a bit technical, the urethra runs through the prostate from the bladder and out the penis, allowing men to urinate.
 Not only does the prostate aid in urinating, but it's also vital in reproduction.
-The prostate is responsible for squeezing fluid into the urethra that protects the sperm when men ejaculate.
+The prostate is responsible for squeezing an important fluid into the urethra that protects the sperm when men ejaculate.

 Prostate Common Issues

-Because of the functions of urination and ejaculation, these are likely the first two areas in which you may notice symptoms that something is not quite right.
+Because the prostate helps the functions of both urination and ejaculation, these are likely the first two areas in which you may notice symptoms that something is not quite right.
 Common issues include:

 Inflammation of the prostate is commonly caused by infection.
 There are two types; acute and chronic.
 Acute is more common.
 It is typically caused by an infection and treated with antibiotics.
 Symptoms may include: